 The company is a registered charity.
 It has no liability to corporation tax on bank interest received or its charitable activities.
-The company is exempt from Corporation Tax on its charitable activities.
 The charity is exempt from tax on income and gains falling within section 505 of the Taxes Act 1988 or section 256 of the Taxation of Chargeable Gains Act 1992 to the extent that these are applied to its charitable objects.

-NOTES FORMING PART OF THE FINANCIAL STATEMENTS (CONTINUED) For the year ended 31 December 2021
+NOTES FORMING PART OF THE FINANCIAL STATEMENTS (CONTINUED) For the year ended 31 December 2022